 By Car -- From Bangkok, take Route 35, the Thonburi-Paktho Highway, southwest; allow 2 to 4 hours, depending on traffic.

 A free jazz festival is held annually in June over 2 or 3 days, featuring local and international bands.
 The event attracts thousands of visitors to a unique beach setting, with a stage usually set up in front of the Sofitel hotel.
 Spectators sit on the sand or can hire chairs.
 Extra jazz events take place around town at the same time.
-The event date varies annually.
-Visit www.huahinafterdark.com/events, or contact the Hua Hin Tourist Information Center at tel.
-03261-1491.
+The event date varies annually; see www.tatnews.org for the next date of the festival.

 Smaller Cha-Am is a 25-minute drive north of Hua Hin along Petchkasem Road.
 Ruamchit Road, also known as Beach Road, hugs the shore and is lined with shops, restaurants, hotels, and motels.
 Cha-Am's resorts line the 8km (5-mile) stretch of beach that runs south from the village toward Hua Hin.